ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

 api_instance = OpenapiClient::DefaultApi.new
 id = 715538 # Float | The id of the source recipe for which similar recipes should be found. opts = {
-  number: 1 # Float | The number of random recipes to be returned (between 1 and 100).
+  number: 1, # Float | The number of random recipes to be returned (between 1 and 100).
+  limit_license: true # Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 }

 begin